blunghino/DGS-NON-GUI/README.md

 There is also a GUI-based version of this software available

-Wee also the project blog:
+See also the project blog:
 http://dbuscombe-usgs.github.com/

 Please download, try, report bugs, fork, modify, evaluate, discuss.
 Thanks for stopping by!